 Making fresh, homemade cannoli cream is easier than you think.
-You’ll be filling shells in no time with my How to Make Cannoli Cream tutorial!
+You’ll be filling cannoli shells in no time with my How to Make Cannoli Cream tutorial!
+This popular recipe has been shared over 124,000 times!

 Disclosure: This post includes affiliate links.

 Buckle up, folks because today I’m showing you how to make cannoli cream!
 Italian pastries are my favorite, and this is my all-time favorite dessert.
-They are very popular during the Easter season (especially if you live back east).
-This recipe is the first in my Cannoli Week blog series.
+They are very popular during the Christmas and Easter seasons (especially if you live back east).

 I love a good cannoli, but sadly they’re hard to find outside of the Northeast.
 Over the years this Connecticut girl has learned how to make them out of necessity.